GrosSacASac/DOM99/readme.md

 ## Design philosophy

-### Work with the platform

-dom99 is a web framework and is a of web standards HTML, CSS and JS, and does not intent to be a replacement.
-It extends HTML.

-### Zero-second compile time

-dom99 can be used in a zero-second compile time development set-up with ES-modules.
-For production it is still recommended to bundle and minify files.

-### Avoiding leaky abstractions

-No virtual dom, no virtual events are used for maximum **possible** performance.
-[Explanation from chrismorgan about DOM and VDOM](https://news.ycombinator.com/item?id=15957517).
-The projects will have less subtle bugs that are hard to understand without understanding the framework.

 ### Optimized for page-load

 By default dom99 is optimized for first page load, that means the size is small.

-### Unopiniated

-dom99 is unopiniated and bigger frameworks can be built on top of it.
-That means you can chose your own router, state management system, etc.

 ### HTML for mark-up, JS for logic